joshuaivie/mv-rb_JSON-Linter/README.md

 ### Setup

-- Open your terminal and navigate to location in which you would like to setup the project.
+- Open your terminal and navigate to the location in which you would like to setup your copy of the project.
 - Run the following command in your terminal

 ```console